 For His sacred virility, a Hero is usually required for the Goddess Queen.
 For Februa, her divine lover was Lupercus, the "hunter of wolves", who kept the wolves at bay from the shepherds and their flocks, and lent his blood to fertilize the Goddess and her daughters.

 The Greeks called Lupercus by the name of "Pan".
 The Semites called Pan "Baul," according to the Classical Dictionaries.
 Baal - mentioned so often in the Bible - was merely another name for Nimrod, "the mighty hunter" (Genesis 10:9) It was a common proverb of ancient time that Nimrod was "the MIGHTY hunter before the Lord."
 Nimrod was their hero - their strong man - thier VALENTINE!
 How plain that the original Valentine was Nimrod, the mighty hunter of wolves.
 Yet another of Nimrod's names was "Sanctuc" or "Santa", meaning Saint.
 It was a common title of any hero-god.
-No wonder that the Roman Lupercalia is called "St. Valentine's Day"!
+No wonder that the Roman Lupercalia is called "St. Valentine's Day"!So for centuries in Rome and its dominions and even after its fall as an Empire, the festival happily went along - the Ides of Februa featured red everywhere and heart symbols abounding, with love cards or tickets, complete with the mighty hero-love whose title was Santa.
+It was so well known and associated with sex and lust that when

 But why do we associate HEARTS on a day in honor of Nimrod - the Baal of the Phoenicians and Semites?
 The surprising answer is that the pagan Romans acquired the symbol of the heart from the Babylonians.
 In the Babylonian tongue the word for heart was "bal" ..
-The heart - bal - was merely a symbol of Nimrod - the Baal! or Lord of the Babylonians!"
+The heart - bal - was merely a symbol of Nimrod - the Baal! or Lord of the Babylonians!"2

 the Gnostic Catholic Church began to get a foothold in Rome around the 3rd century A.D., they became known as Valentinians.
 The Catholic Valentinians retained the sexual license of the festival in what they called “angels in a nuptial chamber”, which was also called the “sacrament of copulation.”
 This was said to be an reenactment of the marriage of “Sophia and the Redeemer.”
 As the participants of the February 14th ritual began their sexual sacrament, presided over and watched by the priests known as Valentinians, the following literary was spoken: “Let the seed of light descend into thy bridal chamber, receive the bridegroom… open thine arms to embrace him.
 Behold, grace has descended upon thee.”"3